waseemkathia/spotify-songs-popularity/README.md

 Predict a Spotify track’s **popularity** from its audio features using classic ML models — plus an interactive demo.

+Try it now:

+🌐 Launch the interactive app

 ---

 ## 📂 What’s Inside